vboechat/network-error-handling/README.md

 - `title`: The title of the error.
 - `description`: The description of the error.
 - `callback`: Optional callback function to execute when the error is handled.

+> [!CAUTION]
+> For now, the callback parameter is not async aware, so you can't use async functions inside the callback.

 ### `withToast(toastFunction: (title: string, description: string) => void)`